shibbir-ahmad24/BERTSUM-Based-Text-Summarization-Web-App/README.md

-# BERTSUM-Based Text Summarization Web App
+# SumBERT: A Text Summarization Flask App

 **Overview**

-The **BERTSUM-Based Text Summarization Web App** is an intuitive platform that allows users to input documents or articles and receive concise summaries.
+The **SumBERT: A Text Summarization Flask App** is an intuitive platform that allows users to input documents or articles and receive concise summaries.
 Leveraging advanced **Natural Language Processing (NLP)** techniques, the app processes the input, extracts key points, and provides a shortened, meaningful summary.
 This tool is perfect for users who want a quick overview of lengthy content without missing important details.

 **Key Features**